 It is important to eat a well-balanced healthy diet and focus on getting enough calories, protein, and essential nutrients from a variety of food groups.
 These include:

 Depending on your nutritional status, your health care provider may recommend that you take a multivitamin or iron supplement.
 Sometimes other supplements such as vitamin D, B12, or folate, are needed.
 It is very important to get enough vitamin D in the diet.
-If you are lactose intolerant, there are many lactase-free dairy products available.
+If you are lactose intolerant, there are many lactose-free dairy products available.

 The goals of drug therapy for Crohn disease are to: